KrzychuK121/BattleshipsBackend/README.md

 ## Getting started
 Everything you have to do is to download this project and run the application.

 If you have any problem with running this application it can be due to CSRF.
-It that's the case, you have to make sure that `BattleshipsFrontend` has the same address as your currently working backend.
+If that's the case, you have to make sure that [`BattleshipsFrontend`](https://github.com/KrzychuK121/BattleshipsFrontend) has the same address as your currently working backend (you can localize this declaration in `src/HubProvider/HubProvider.jsx`).

 ## Full project guide
 This game has frontend and backed separated into two different GitHub repositories.
 To run and test the application you should follow these steps: